Warning: What You Don’t Know About Food Colors

 #3.
 FD&C Green No. 3 – Fast Green FCF

 - Tested on animals such as mice, rats, and dogs.
-Four beagles/group, equally divided by sex, were fed Fast Green FCF at 0, 1.0, or 2.0% of the diet for 2 years to determine it’s effects at high-levels of ingestion. (here’s a hint, it’s many)
+Beagles were fed Fast Green FCF for two years to determine its effects at high-levels of ingestion.
+Here’s a hint, it’s many.
+(7, 8)

-- Fast Green is an eye, skin, and lung irritant.
-It has its very own MSDS.
+- Fast Green is also an eye, skin, and lung irritant.
+It even has its very own Material Safety Data Sheet complete with health advisories.
 A little scary, right?
+(9)

 #4.
 FD&C Red No. 40 – Allura Red AC

 - Tested on animals such as mice and rats.
 In one test, rats were impregnated and fed doses of Allura Red AC.
-On Day 20 (prior to birth) they were examined for gross abnormalities followed by euthanasia.
-Caesarean sections were then performed to study the fetuses skeletal or soft tissues.
+Before the mice and rats gave birth, researchers killed the animals.
+Then, they performed c-sections to study the fetus’s skeletal or soft tissue remains.
+(11)

-- Red.
-One of the most prolific artificial colors in candy.
-Allura Red has been determined to cause behavioural & developmental problems in children.
-If that wasn’t bad enough, it is a carcinogenic & mutagenic azo dye.
-That’s right.
-It causes cancer growth in cells.
+- Red; it’s one of the most-used artificial colors in candy.
+It’s been found to cause behavioral & developmental problems in children.
+Also, it’s a carcinogenic & mutagenic azo dye.
+In short, it causes cancer growth in cells.
+(12, 13, 14)

 #5.
 FD&C Red No. 3 – Erythrosine

-- This artificial red is what is known as a toxic endocrine disruptor.
-This means it disrupts normal hormone function.
-Another malevolent azo dye allowed in food.
+- Similarly, this azo dye is what is known as a toxic endocrine disruptor which means it destroys normal hormone function.
+(15, 16)